Boyan

 proposed technologies.
 His ingenious solution could potentially

-save hundreds of thousands of aquatic animals annually, and reduce
+save hundreds of thousands of aquatic animals annually, and

-costs, lost tourism and damage to marine vessels.
+clean-up costs, lost tourism and damage to marine vessels.

 It is estimated that the clean-up process would take about five